On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Problem description and ILS formulations

 Most works on the VRPSD (see Table~1 of~\cite{hoogendoorn2025evaluation}) assume that feasible routing plans satisfy the classical \emph{CVRP feasibility} conditions with respect to the expected demands.
-That is,~$k \in \Z_{++}$ is now given as a fixed input parameter and routing plans~$x$ belong to the set
+That is,~$k \in \Z_{++}$ is now given as an input parameter and routing plans~$x$ belong to the set